Archive by Author

 Narnia Northglenn production 2014

 By Mare Trevathan Raise your hand if you did theater as a kid.
 That’s a lot of hands.
 Most of us loved the attention, sure.
 And the camaraderie.
-Plus our […]
+Plus our imaginations were nimble and our sense of propriety virtually non-existent.
+Kids are natural actors.
+The Northglenn Youth Theatre (NYT) is no longer a kid itself, but has […]

 1 Comment Read more »